ViliRaunola/Summer-Job-Survival/README.md

 ## Live version

-The game is supported on the web and as a desktop build.
-The web version can be found here: https://viliraunola.github.io/Summer-Job-Survival-Live/  and the downloadable desktop version is here: <...> .
+The game is supported on the web and as a Windows desktop build.
+The web version can be found here: https://viliraunola.github.io/Summer-Job-Survival-Live/ and the downloadable desktop version is here: https://drive.google.com/drive/folders/1sq7nkdy7EBfjt-QiUXO6xYLu4PWNALUR?usp=sharing .

 ## Unity